fazo96/pbs/README.md

 ## Data format

-This is a valid input document:
+This is a valid input document (extra data is ignored but not thrashed):

 ```json
 [